 Residents Maintain Autonomy

-In Heritage Center for Rehab and Speciality Care, 14.88% Percentage of Patients
+In Heritage Center for Rehab and Speciality Care, 11.65% of Patients

-This is the percentage of patients that needed additional assistance with activities of daily living over time.
+This is a measure of the percentage of long-term residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile

-In Heritage Center for Rehab and Speciality Care, 16.29% Percentage of Residents
+In Heritage Center for Rehab and Speciality Care, 20.21% of Residents

 Short-term Care: Rehospitalizations

-In Heritage Center for Rehab and Speciality Care, 16.29 Percentage of Residents Rehospitalized
+In Heritage Center for Rehab and Speciality Care, 20.21% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Heritage Center for Rehab and Speciality Care, 12 Percentage of Patients
+In Heritage Center for Rehab and Speciality Care, 6.91% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Heritage Center for Rehab and Speciality Care, 75.25% Percentage of Resident
+In Heritage Center for Rehab and Speciality Care, 71.61% of Resident

-Measures the percentage of short-term care residents who saw functional improvements, such as with activities of daily living.
-Many argue this is a measure of a facility's rehabilitation performance.
+This indicates the percentage of short-term care residents who saw functional improvements, such as with activities of daily living.
+High levels of performance with ADL's usually correlates with higher quality rehabilitation.